iisaacc/iisaacc/README.md

 Minishell is a project that simulates a Unix shell, allowing the user to execute basic commands.
 Try it!

 ### 🍝 [Philosophers](https://github.com/iisaacc/CCursus/tree/main/Rank03/philosophers)
+Philosophers is a project that simulates the classic dining philosophers problem using threads in C.

 Feel free to explore my profile and projects!
 I am always open to new connections and collaborations!